-“Linda Maaaaaaary!” yelled my Scouse-Irish-Catholic mother who was an utter hypocrite and hated being known by her full churchy name of Patricia Anne Veronica.
-Sounded like a bloody nun so of course, me being me, I used to prefix it with Sister – just because it sounded so niiiice next to Patricia.
+“Linda Maaary!” yelled my Scouse-Irish-Catholic mother —who hated being known by her full churchy name of Patricia Anne Veronica.
+Sounded like a bloody nun, so of course, me being me, I used to prefix it with Sister – just because it sounded so niiice next to Patricia.
 This was assonance and I didn’t know it.

 Apparently, everybody always could – except me.
 I had no idea who I was.

 I’m not one of those womb-writers who’s been at it since conception.
 I haven’t always wanted to write.
 But this: I’ve always written.
 And because I always did, everyone else decided that’s what I was going to do.
 I denied it, of course – and then went and wrote about my desire for people to drop the subject.

 Having my father for a dad helped me with my denial.
 When I was ten, he found an I Hate My Dad note of mine.
 This was the start of the YOU-MUSTN’T-WRITE-IT’LL-GET-YOU-INTO-TROUBLE crap.
 And I believed this horseshittery, my brain of a decade not realising he was only thinking about himself.
 Didn’t talk to me for a fortnight, either.
 Rather than employ a little introspection and find out why his daughter detested the shit out of him, he sent me to Coventry—a place I visited far too often as I was growing up.
 And whilst I was there, I would write tales of paternal detestation on West Midlands paper.

 And I hid the lot.
 Sometimes, I’d even shred the stuff—once the words were out of me, there was no need for me to keep any of ‘em.

 High school was appallingly bad – well, at least the first one was.
 There, I was bullied for being too pretty and having Jaggerlips and being too fucking smart (although, if that latter bit had been true, then surely I’d have had a good comeback).